Authentic Friendship; Important or Overrated?

 You will find that folks willing to get past themselves are a rare and precious breed.
 But hold out for those friends!
 They are worth the love and delight they will bring to your life.
 Be discerning and take an honest look at the current friendships you are putting time into.

-The ability to bear one another’s burdens in the passion of 1 Corinthians 13 is worth dying to ourselves and loving each other in the same way as we love ourselves.
+Additionally the ability to bear one another’s burdens in the passion of 1 Corinthians 13 is worth dying to ourselves and loving each other in the same way as we love ourselves.

 This post is dedicated to my authentic friend, Gloria.